defold/doc/docs/en/manuals/debugging-game-and-system-logs.md

 ## Reading the game log from the log file

-If you enable the *Write Log* setting in *game.project*, any game output will be written to disk, to a file called "log.txt".
+If you enable the *Write Log* setting in *game.project*, any game output will be written to disk, to a file called "`log.txt`".
 Here is how you extract the file if you run the game on device:

 iOS
 : Connect your device to a computer with macOS and Xcode installed.